COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     ; rad_1, rad_2
     convergence_params = [mass_1,mass_2,porb,ecc]

-    ; formation computes the convergence on the formation properties ; of the binaries with user specified final kstars if True
+    ; formation computes convergence on binary properties ; at formation with user-specified final kstars if True

     ; 1_SN computes convergence on binary properties
     ; just before the first supernova for the population with ; user-specified final kstars if True

-    ; 2_SN computes the convergence on the binary properties ; just before the second supernova on the population with ; user specified final kstars if True
+    ; 2_SN computes convergence on binary properties
+    ; just before the second supernova for the population with ; user-specified final kstars if True

     ; disruption computes convergence on binary properties ; just before disruption of the population with